 Figure 8 Proportion of vocalization types used by children across age (NCB = Non-canonical babble, CB = Canonical babble, SW = single word utterance, MW = multi-word utterance).

 These data are also consistent with usage statistics of speech-like vocalizations by English-acquiring infants (Warlaumont et al., 2014).
 Between 2 and 14 months, these Tseltal children demonstrated a large increase in the proportion of speech-like vocalizations (canonical babbling and lexical speech): from 9% before 0;6 to 58% between 0;10 and 1;2.
-Around age 1;0, their use of speech-like vocalizations (58%) is nearly identical to that by Warlaumont et al. (2014) for American children around age 1;0 in a SES sample (~60%).
+Around age 1;0, their use of speech-like vocalizations (58%) is nearly identical to that reported by Warlaumont et al. (2014) for American children around age 1;0 in a SES-variable sample (~60%).

 Discussion

 We analyzed 10 Tseltal Mayan children’s speech environments in order to estimate how often they have the opportunity to attend and respond to speech.
-Based on prior work, we predicted infrequent, but bursty use of TCDS, an increase in TCDS with age, that a large proportion of TCDS would come from other children, and that vocal development would be on par with typically developing Western children. fnd evidence for infrequent use of TCDS and typical vocal developmentmost directed speech came from adults, and the quantity was stable across the first three years of life.
+Based on prior work, we predicted infrequent, but bursty use of TCDS, an increase in TCDS with age, that a large proportion of TCDS would come from other children, and that vocal development would be on par with typically developing Western children.
+Only some of these predictions were borne out in the analyses.
+We did find evidence for infrequent use of TCDS and for a typical vocal development trajectory, but we also found that most directed speech came from adults, and that the quantity of directed speech was stable across the first three years of life.
 Within individual recordings, TCDS and contingent responding were influenced by the time of day and number of speakers present.
-That said, time of day and number of speakers less strongly impacted TCDS during high turn-taking clips, suggesting that one source of stable, high-engagement linguistic available to Tseltal children in the first few years of life.
-These findings only partly replicate estimates of child language input and development in previous work on Yucatec Mayan and Tseltal Mayan communities (Yucatec: Shneidman , 2012; Tseltal: P. Brown, 1998, 2011, 2014), and bring new questions to light regarding the distribution child-directed speech in Mayan children’s speech environments.
+That said, time of day and number of speakers less strongly impacted TCDS during high turn-taking clips, suggesting that interactional peaks are one source of stable, high-engagement linguistic experience available to Tseltal children in the first few years of life.
+These findings only partly replicate estimates of child language input and development in previous work on Yucatec Mayan and Tseltal Mayan communities (Yucatec: Shneidman & Goldin-Meadow, 2012; Tseltal: P. Brown, 1998, 2011, 2014), and bring new questions to light regarding the distribution of child-directed speech over activities and interactant types in Mayan children’s speech environments.

 Robust learning with less child-directed speech

 The bulk of our analyses were aimed at understanding how much speech Tseltal children hear: we wanted to know how often they were directly spoken to and how often they might have been able to listen to speech directed to others.
 Consistent with prior work, the children were only infrequently directly spoken to: an average of 3.63 minutes per hour in the random sample.
-Tseltal average TCDS rate is approximately a third of that found for North American children (Bergelson et al., 2019), but is comparable to that for Tsimane children (Scaff et al., in preparation) and Yucatec Mayan children (Shneidman & Goldin-Meadow, 2012) in a similar age range.
+This Tseltal average TCDS rate is approximately a third of that found for North American children (Bergelson et al., 2019), but is comparable to that for Tsimane children (Scaff et al., in preparation) and Yucatec Mayan children (Shneidman & Goldin-Meadow, 2012) in a similar age range.
 Meanwhile, we found that the children had an enormous quantity of other-directed speech in their environment, averaging 21.05 minutes per hour in the random sample, which is more than has been previously reported for other cultural settings (e.g., Bergelson et al., 2019; Scaff et al., in preparation).